 Providing timely information to the public and media during and after an emergency incident is the critical role of the Public Information Officer.
-The University's Media Relations department plays a critical role in shaping the message and the public's impression of the University's response to a crisis.
+The University's Media Relations and Strategic Communications department plays a critical role in shaping the message and the public's trust in the University's response to a crisis.
 When an emergency event is significant enough that multiple response agencies are involved, a Joint Information Center (JIC) may be necessary to coordinate messaging.
 This annex will describe the structure and function of public information and a JIC that supports the response and recovery operations of ISU.